fbpx

 About The Author

-Kevin Hirzel is the Managing Member of Hirzel Law, PLC and is a fellow in the College of Community Association Lawyers (“CCAL”), a prestigious designation given to less than 175 attorneys in the country, where he formerly served on the CCAL National Board of Governors.
-He has also served as member of the Community Associations Institute’s (“CAI”) Board of Trustees and CAI’s Government and Public Affairs Committee.
+Kevin Hirzel is the Managing Member of Hirzel Law, which focuses its practice on condominium and homeowners association law.
+Hirzel Law has offices in Farmington, Grand Rapids, Sterling Heights, and Traverse City Michigan, as well as Chicago, Illinois.
+Mr. Hirzel is a fellow in the College of Community Association Lawyers (“CCAL”), a prestigious designation given to less than 175 attorneys in the country.
+He has served as a member of the Community Associations Institute’s (“CAI”) National Board of Trustees, the national CCAL Board of Governors, and the national CAI Government and Public Affairs Committee.
 On the state level, Mr. Hirzel served as the Co-Chair of the Michigan CAI Legislative Action Committee, where he assisted in drafting legislation and providing testimony to the Michigan legislature on various bills that impacted community associations.
-Mr. Hirzel is a member of the Real Property Law Section Council for the State Bar of Michigan and has served as the Co-Chairman of the State Bar of Michigan’s Real Property Law Section Committee for Condominiums, PUDs & Cooperatives since 2017.
+He is the Co-Chairman of the State Bar of Michigan’s Real Property Law Section Committee for Condominiums, PUDs & Cooperatives.
+Mr. Hirzel has been recognized by Best Lawyers, Leading Lawyers, Super Lawyers and was also named a “Go-To-Lawyer” in condominium and real estate law by Michigan Lawyer’s Weekly.

 About Hirzel’s Handbook